MarcArizaAlborni/VeryRealEngine/README.md

 - Supr to delete a selected mesh from the hierarchy

 ### General

 - Meshes/Textures can be imported with drag/drop from an external folder or through the assets window.
 (To Apply Textures make sure there's a mesh selected).

-### Street Environment:

-- The street is automatically loaded at the start, it loads the meshes/texture/transforms correctly without any input from the user.

 ### Inspector/Hierarchy: